nbdSteve/MediaTop/README.md

-# MediaVote
+# MediaTop
-Voting for content creators plugin developed for iiEnder
+Voting for content creators plugin developed for Dazzer